natemac/Anticipation-Daily/readme.md

 - Sketch mode for planning drawings
 - Record mode for creating the final animation sequence
 - Preview mode to verify how drawings will look to players
-- Export functionality to create JSON files
+- Export functionality to create JSON files with custom category names
 - Grid system with edge restrictions

 ### Building Process